 - Contributor validation – each contributor is personally validated.
 We inspect their resume, talk to them and ensure they are truly experts in their field.
 We also verify their legitimacy to weed out bad actors.
 During the validation process, we provide them with challenges to ensure they can handle the work.

-- Curation – we specifically select which scripts make it into the repository and which don’t.
-There is not a single script that gets included without sign-off by an Indeni employee.
+- Curation – we specifically select which Automation Elements make it into the repository and which don’t.
+There is not a single element that gets included without sign-off by an Indeni employee.

-- Double human verification – each script goes through a code review process by a designated community member.
+- Double human verification – each Automation Element goes through a code review process by a designated community member.
 Those who are allowed to conduct the code review are very experienced, and are generally pedant, catching small errors.

 - Automated verification – an automated system, based on the Jenkins Continuous Integration / Continuous Delivery tool, ensures that each script has automatic tests and conforms with our standards.

-- Beta phase – certain scripts, or groups of scripts, will go through a beta phase.
-In this phase, customers and users may volunteer to test the scripts with their devices before they become production scripts.
+- Beta phase – certain elements, such as scripts, or groups of scripts, will go through a beta phase.
+In this phase, customers and users may volunteer to test the scripts with their devices before they become production Auto-Detect Elements (ADEs) or Auto-Triage Elements (ATEs).

-A script must go through all of the quality controls in order to be released to users.
+An ADE or ATE must go through all of the quality controls in order to be accepted and released into the Indeni Platform.

 Hybrid Open and Control Solution

 Our open development platform gives you immediate access to an entire knowledge base and enables security engineers to collaborate and contribute knowledge in the forms of scripts and rules.
 Similar to other open source solutions Indeni provides an open development process.
 Unlike open source we offer an out of the box solution through an annual subscription to our platform.
-The hybrid open nature of the knowledge platform provides efficient knowledge sharing, helping your organization grow its knowledge assets.
-At the same time, by putting the world’s knowledge through a controlled development process, we ensure consistent, enterprise quality content is delivered to you on the Indeni platform.
+The hybrid open nature of the Indeni Platform provides efficient knowledge sharing, helping your organization grow its automation assets.
+At the same time, by putting the world’s knowledge through a controlled development process, we ensure consistent, enterprise quality content is delivered to you on the Indeni Security Infrastructure Automation Platform.